 Some of the Giriffiths family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Giriffiths family to the New World and Oceana
+Migration of the Giriffiths family

 North America in the 1800s and 1900s saw the arrival of many Welsh people hoping to share in the wealth of land, work, and freedom that they felt North America held.
 Those who made the journey often attained those expectations, but only through an enormous amount of hard work, perseverance, and often a bout of good luck.
 These immigrants helped contribute to the growth of industry, commerce, and culture of both Canada and the United States.
 Discovered in the immigration and passenger lists were a number of people bearing the name Giriffiths: Henry Griffith, who settled in St. John's Harbour, Newfoundland, in 1703; Edward and Joe Griffith settled in Virginia in 1635; Griffith Griffiths settled in Virginia in 1663.